ericgla/RTC-Call-Monitor/README.md

 ## About
 RTC-Call-Monitor is a tool to detect an active UDP based voice/video call by:

-* monitoring the rate of incoming/outgoing UDP packets from your machine's IP address.
+* Monitoring the rate of incoming/outgoing UDP packets from your machine's IP address.
-* checking the source/destination address against known network blocks for the major voice/video conference providers.
+* Checking the source/destination address against known network blocks for the major voice/video conference providers.

 When an active call is detected, will invoke a webhook for the start and end of a call.